project-meucci/thimm.github.io/docs/Farmerama/Shorts-woody-tasch-of-slow-money.md

 ---
-title: Shorts: Woody Tasch of Slow Money
+title: Shorts Woody Tasch Of Slow Money
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2019-04-07)